Lightstreamer/Lightstreamer-kafka-connector/README.md

 > VALUE.myProperty['myChild'].childProperty
 > ```

-- expressions must evaluate to a _scalar_ value, otherwise an error will be thrown during the extraction process (see record error evaluation strategy).
+- expressions must evaluate to a _scalar_ value, otherwise an error will be thrown during the extraction process.
+The error will be handled as per the [configured strategy](#recordextractionerrorstrategy).

 The `QuickStart` [factory configuration file](kafka-connector/src/connector/dist/adapters.xml) shows a basic example, where a simple _one-to-one_ mapping has been defined between an attribute of the JSON record value and a Lighstreamer field name.
 Of course, thanks to the _data extraction language_, more complex mapping can be employed.